chematic/DataSearcher/TERMS_OF_USE.md

 The Software is provided "as is" for general purpose scanning and file analysis.
 The Software is licensed, not sold.
 You are granted a non-exclusive, non-transferable, revocable license to use the Software strictly in accordance with these terms.

+### 🚫 C. Ownership and Distribution Restrictions (MAJOR RESTRICTION)

+* **Paternity Claim:** You MUST NOT claim authorship, creation, or ownership of the Software or its core components (including the fragmented source code).
+The original author retains all intellectual property rights.
+* **Resale and Redistribution:** You MUST NOT copy, reproduce, resell, redistribute, lease, or sublicense the Software to any third party, either in its original form or modified form.

 ## 3. Mandatory Maintenance & Modification Restrictions

 The internal architecture of the Software is highly optimized, fragmented, and relies on strict dependencies.
 Any modification to the core structure voids this license and is strictly prohibited.